teivah/majorana/README.md

 - The fetch unit fetches an instruction.
 - The decode unit decodes it.
 If it's a branch, it waits until the target program counter has been resolved by the execute unit.
 - When the execute unit resolves the target address of the branch, it notifies the branch unit with the target address.
 - Then, the branch unit notifies the fetch unit which invalidates the latest instruction fetched.
-The reason why the fetch unit fetched a wrong address is that the fetch unit by itself doesn't know whether it fetched a branch, therefore after having fetched a branch, it will fetch the next instruction during the next cycle.
-This instruction isn't sent to the decode unit as after havind decoded it was a branch, it puts itself in stall mode for a few cycles, waiting for the branch address to be resolved.

 This helps in preventing a full pipeline flush.
-Facing a unconditional branch now takes only a few cycles to be resolved.
+Facing an unconditional branch now takes only a few cycles to be resolved.

 ## Benchmarks

 All the benchmarks are executed at a fixed CPU clock frequency: 2.3 GHz.

 Meanwhile, we have executed a benchmark on an Intel i5-7360U (same CPU clock frequency).
-This benchmark was on a different architecture, different ISA, etc. is hardly comparable with the MVM benchmarks.
+This benchmark was on a different microarchitecture, different ISA, etc. is hardly comparable with the MVM benchmarks.
 Yet, it gives us a vague reference to show how good (or bad :) the MVM implementations are.

 ### Is Prime Number